Bart-Development/pychat/README.md

+# Important

+### The program runs in terminal

 # Installation
 Click the green "Code" button and copy the link.

 In terminal execute this command: